Banner-Electricarc

 ASTM F1959

 The American performance standard for Electric Arc fabrics is called ASTM F1506 where fabric specifications also include the Open Arc test ASTM F1959.
-This standard is similar to the European test method IEC 61482-1-1 for fabric and garments.
+This standard is similar to the European test method EN IEC 61482-1-1 for fabric and garments.
 The biggest difference of the American standard compared to the European standard is the Char Length test - where a maximum char length is determined.
 The test is done after 25 washes and to pass, the char length it is allowed to be a maximum of 152 mm after 12 s exposure.
 Tranemo has tested our fabrics that are developed principally for working with electricity - Tera TX and Aramid 6.4FC.
 The test provides a useful indication of the fabrics flame retardant properties in an Electric Arc accident.